 The nearest secondary school, Marlborough Science Academy, is just outside the area on the other side of Watling Street.

 Sopwell has two parades of local shops on Vesta Avenue and Abbots Avenue West.
-There is also the retail park on Griffiths Way with Abbey View Retail Park, a Sainsburys, the Range and a new development being built on the site of the former Gasworks.
+There is also the retail park on Griffiths Way with Abbey View Retail Park, a Sainsburys, the Range and an Aldi built on the site of the former Gasworks.